atomicdata-dev/atomic-data-browser/README.md

 - **Resources** should have a `about={subject}` tag in HTML elements / DOM nodes, which can be used for debugging and RDFa parsing.
 This means that you can press `e` to edit anything you're hovering on, or press `d` to show the data!
 - **Accessing the store** can be done in your browser with the global `store` object.
 For
 - **Creating views** for new types of Resources should be done in `/views`.
 Check the README.md in that folder.
+- **Fetching & processing** is done in this order.
+The UI renders some component that uses `useResource`, and passes a `subject` URL.
+This is probably first the one that's shown in the navigation bar.
+This resource is fetched (unless it's already in the store) as a `JSON-AD` object, after which it is put in the Store without any changes.
+The Parser does not perform validation checks - that would make the application slower.
+After the resource is added to the store, subscribers (users of that resource, such as Components with the `useResource` hook) will be notified of changes.
+The component will re-render, and the props can now be used.

 ## Directory structure